5shekel/butt/README.md

 https://github.com/intel-iot-devkit/mraa

+# Hardware
+You have our STL in the ``hardware`` folder.
+Its based off [this buttplug mold](http://www.thingiverse.com/thing:1077730).
+We used a pretty crappy sillicon, and suggest you find your own. to seal the seam we used clay which prooved bad becuase it left brown stains (honst, that is what they are!).
+Probbably vaseline is abetter choice.

 # Butt jokes
 During the event we colected butt jokes reguarding the projects.
 You are welcome to pull request more: